carriekkim/ceme-website/design-plan/design-journey.md

 4. TODO: add your own question

+5. TODO:

+6. TODO:

+7. Can you recall a memorable experience where you discovered a new music group online.
+What made it memorable?

+8. Have you ever encountered a website related to a musical group that left you feeling disappointed or frustrated?
+What happened?

 ...

 n.
 What haven't I asked you today that you think would be valuable for me to know?